-Turn back to the questions you answered before you began, and this Christmas Eve, just consider all that you’re walking through right now.
+"Look again at the answers you wrote down to the questions from the "Before You Begin" section of this site.
+This Christmas Eve, just consider all that you’re walking through right now.

-Take a few moments to pause and close your eyes.
+Take a few moments, put your head down, and close your eyes.
 Tell God the truth about how you and He are doing this Christmas Eve.
 Tell Him if there are any parts of your life where you feel like you are just sleepwalking.
 Ask Him to break through your sleepy tasks today with glad tidings of Immanuel, God with us.